Be Careful with Object.assign in Javascript

 🖊️ Austin Riba ⌚ 🔖 code javascript 💬 0

 Immutability is important say the least. say the React docs.
-And of course makes a few of his down feathers and no ads.
+And of course, you are only about 20 people.
 It’s also a core facet of functional programming which is becoming more and more popular by the hour.
 But can you over do it?

 Object.assign for the win?